V9.1 – February 2020

 8.5 A Solicitor’s Certificate, signed by both the Advising Solicitor and the customer, must always be in place before an equity release contract can be completed, thereby providing confirmation that the advice referred to above has been given.
 The Certificate confirms that the Advising Solicitor has drawn the customer’s attention to the risks of entering into an Equity Release product.

 Other circumstances where independent legal advice may be advisable

 As stated at the start of this section, the requirement for customers to receive independent legal advice applies before completion of the initial transaction takes place.

 With regard to lifetime mortgages, where additional sums may be withdrawn over a period of time (“drawdowns”) and are part of the initial contract, these will have been part of the original advice/planning process and will have been subject to the initial independent legal advice.
-It is not therefore considered necessary for further legal advice to be given in respect of such drawdowns.
+It is not therefore considered necessary for further legal advice to be given in respect of such drawdowns in most circumstances.

-The following non-exhaustive list sets out some of the main factors which should be considered:
+The non-exhaustive list complements the points made within section 3.3 Customer Vulnerability and sets out some of the main factors which should be considered:

 - The further advance is larger than the initial advance; or

 - The further advance, together with the initial advance, would take the LTV of the combined loans above a percentage specified by the Provider in its Responsible Lending Policy